tomburn/RR3_MSU_Capstone_2021/README.md

 Code for Robot Rodeo 3 Capstone Project

 This code was developed by a series of copy paste commands from examples posted elsewhere.
 Appropriate citations will be added

+This repository was organized Nov.2.2021 11 weeks into the semester.

 If the code is a stand-alone void or other unique section, just save it as a separate file in the repository